Donut and Sweet Goods Glazes and Icings

 How to Make Donut Glazes and Icings.

-The icing or glaze system is a two-phase system consisting of small sugar crystals dispersed in a saturated sugar solution stabilized with agar.
+The icing or glaze system is a two-phase system consisting of small sugar crystals dispersed in a saturated sugar solution stabilized with our stabilizer.
 The key to making a successful glaze or icing is to develop a product which contains the minimum amount of syrup.
 Therefore, maintaining the quality of a glaze or icing is dependent on controlling the syrup in the system.

 The worst mistake is adding water to the glaze to thin it down.
 Never add water to thin down a donut glaze or icing.